systradataservices/delphitest1/README.md

 -   Use any version of Delphi to complete the exercise
 -   We use GitHub to host these tests to create a modern practical engineering experience.
 Please complete this exercise and either fork the repository and submit a pull request for your solution or submit your complete solution as a single zip file via email
 -   We would much prefer that you submit a complete software implementation that demonstrates modern engineering best practices.
 However we also appreciate that to provide a complete solution we may be expecting too much of the candidates time.
-If you are pressed for time, we recommend you use the pull request to comment on areas that, given more time, you would address or have done differently.
+If you are pressed for time, we recommend you use the pull request to comment on areas that, given more time, you would address or have done differently
 -   Please update the RUNME.MD file with instructions how to run your application

 ## Exercise